The Yale Tango Fest is offered

 is coming?

-Emory, Northeastern, University of Washington (Seattle), Cornell,
+Northeastern, University of Washington (Seattle), Cornell, Lehigh,

-McGill, George Washington U in DC, USAF Academy, and others.
+Montreal, McGill, George Washington U in DC, USAF Academy, and others.

-you plan to come, let us know!
-We'll update it.
+If your school is not mentioned and you plan to come, let us know!

 I am

 not a college student.
+Can I participate?

 Of